Raanaa/Docker_chat/README.md

   keep this token to be used later

 #### 2. create chat
-it takes application's token (generated at the previous endpoint ) as a params example
+it takes application's token (generated at the previous endpoint ) as a parameter

 			  curl -X POST \
               'http://localhost:3000/chats/create?token=AnY5Zy6oAKN8PLSa4AUYhtDi' \

  you will get a response like that

-                  Chat created with number =  1
+                 $ Chat created with number =  1
   keep this number to be used later

 #### 3. create message
-it takes application's token, chat's number (generated at the previous endpoint ) and message body as a params
+it takes application's token, chat's number (generated at the previous endpoint ) and message body as a parameters

-			  curl -X POST \
+			 $ curl -X POST \
     'http://localhost:3000/messages/create?body=Hi%20from%20chat%20system&token=AnY5Zy6oAKN8PLSa4AUYhtDi&chat_num=1' \

  you will get a response like that